ultimate271/notes/dastoyevsky/brothers02.06.md

 both out of Schiller’s _Robbers_, and so I am the reigning Count von Moor!
 Judge and save us!
 We need not only your prayers but your prophecies!”

+#### After being inturrputed, Fyodor plays the victim in explaining his side of the story
 “Speak without buffoonery, and don’t begin by insulting the members of your family,” answered the elder, in a faint, exhausted voice.
 He was obviously getting more and more fatigued, and his strength was failing.